 Jill’s diagnosis was heartbreaking for her mother, who blamed herself for her daughter’s illness.

-But asbestos was so commonly used and the dangers were unknown to the public, Jill doesn’t hold her mother or any of her other family members responsible.
+Because asbestos was so widely used and its dangers were unknown to the public at the time, Jill never held her mother or any of her other family members responsible.
+And despite what may have happened in her life that led to this diagnosis, Jill didn’t hold feelings of resentment or anger.

 “I don’t feel bad about having mesothelioma.
 I have never felt sorry for myself.
 Worse things have happened to other people.
 This is something that I will never totally understand, and that’s okay.”

-Jill Litton, 16+ year peritoneal mesothelioma survivor
+Jill Litton, 16-year mesothelioma survivor

 Finding Strength in Caring for Others

+In the face of her mesothelioma diagnosis, Jill found strength not only in her faith but in her family.
 For example, she stepped in to raise two of her granddaughters after her son experienced a series of traumatic events.

 “Although their story is sad, and I have cried a million tears over it, it’s also a gift from God that I get to nurture them.
-I don’t know how their story will end, but I know it will be great,” Jill said.“They have watched me suffer tremendously, and they are so kind, loving, and helpful to me.”
+I don’t know how their story will end, but I know it will be great,” Jill said.
+“They have watched me suffer tremendously, and they are so kind, loving, and helpful to me.”

 When her granddaughters were babies, Jill was worried that the weakness and pain she experienced from her chemotherapy sessions would prevent her from properly caring for them.

 However, she soon discovered that the girls gave her the motivation, emotional support, and strength needed to get out of bed every morning and continue living her life as normally as possible.
+Jill believed that raising her granddaughters was a big part of her will to survive.

 “These children have given me the courage and determination to continue fighting.
 My life is absolutely wonderful.
 What more could I ask for?”

-Jill Litton, 16+ year peritoneal mesothelioma survivor
+Jill Litton, 16-year mesothelioma survivor

 Get Help Fighting Mesothelioma